-- 1. Successfully complete 51 credits in the required areas of study. - 2.
-Successfully write and defend a thesis. - 3.
-Fulfill financial and library obligations. - 4.
-Maintain a 2.5 grade point average for the total course of study. - 5.
+- 1. Successfully complete 48 credits in the required areas of study. - 2.
+Successfully complete the capstone: - 3. a.
+Research Track: write and defend a thesis - 4. b.
+General Track: pass a comprehensive exam - 5.
+Fulfill financial and library obligations. - 6.
+Maintain a 2.5 grade point average for the total course of study. - 7.
 Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability.